-There will be three proctored exams in this course for a total of 48% of your semester grade.
+There will be three proctored exams in this course for a total of 50% of your semester grade.
 Each exam will cover all materials (readings, labs, and lectures).
 Exam 3 will be cumulative.
 Missed exams cannot be made up without an official university excuse.

 The exams will be paper exams and closed notes and closed book.
-The exams will be graded using gradescope (https://www.gradescope.com), which will send students account information after Exam 1 is graded.
+The exams will be graded using gradescope

+, which will send students account information after Exam 1 is graded.